Articles & Guides

 Assisted living: What it is and what to consider when looking for a facility

-Staff who work at assisted living facilities include doctors, nurses, social workersĀ and therapists.
-Although the staff will help residents take medication, assisted living is not for people who have serious medical conditions that need a skilled nurse on a regular basis; for this type of care, you would need to choose aĀ nursing homeĀ or skilled nursing facility.
+While the staff at assisted living facilities include doctors, nurses, social workers and therapists, assisted living is not for people who have serious medical conditions that need a skilled nurse on a regular basis.
+For this type of care, you would need to choose a nursing home or skilled nursing facility.

-Unlike nursing homes, assisted living facilities do not operate under a federal regulatory standard.
+Additionally, assisted living facilities do not operate under a federal regulatory standard (unlike nursing homes).
 Each state has its own licensing guidelines so the standards and costs vary from state to state and facility to facility.

 • Assistance with daily life activities, including bathing, dressing, taking medication.